Aayush-1333/IBM-JupyterNotebookAssignments/README.md

 ## IBM Course Assignments

-These are assignments that I have done throughout the Dat Science course
+These are assignments that I have done throughout the Data Science course